FudaWiki/fudawiki-files/hanafuda/games/sakura.md

 Once captured, keep the Gaji with the card it was paired with.
 At the end of the round, if any other cards of the paired card's suit are present on the field, they are automatically captured by the player who used the Gaji.

 However, the Gaji **cannot be used to capture a card that would complete another player's *hiki***.
 In this circumstance, the owner of the *hiki* must announce it when the Gaji's user tries to capture one of the *hiki* cards. **The owner of the *hiki* takes the four *hiki* cards into their captured cards immediately**, and the player of the Gaji must then target a different card, or simply leave the Gaji on the field.
+Depending on the house rules, a blocked Gaji may also be returned to the hand, allowing another card to be played instead of it.

 > In some variants of the game, if the Gaji is dealt to the field at the beginning of the round, then it is simply discarded.
 {.is-info}